 - For this reason, there must be enough licenses available for the number of SMs on your GPU.

-- Multi GPU support is available on 1 machine (local host) in Linux.
+- Running one simulation with multiple GPUs is supported on one machine in Linux.
 It is not supported on Windows.

-For multiple jobs, it is recommended to run them in series rather than in parallel.
+For multiple jobs running on a resource with a single GPU, it is recommended to run them in series rather than in parallel.
 Running in parallel requires as many licenses as the number of jobs but it takes about the same time as running in serial.
 For example, running two jobs simultaneously in a GPU with 16 SMs or less requires two licenses, but it takes approximately the same time to run one job after the other in the same machine with one license only.

 in the log file when the FDTD GPU engine is run